cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET-SMB/blob/master/doc/scheme_ternary_5.JPG)
 ![](https://github.com/modsim/CADET-SMB/blob/master/doc/profile_ternary_5.JPG)

-*integrated five zone scheme for ternary separations and the chromatogram of the eight-zone scheme*
+*Five zone scheme for ternary separations and the chromatogram of the five-zone scheme*

 * In both binary and ternary separations, arbitrary column configurations are available, in addition to basic column configurations such as 1-1-1-1, 2-2-2-2-2, 3-3-3-3, and 4-4-4-4-4;